 You might have received email notifications coming through about press coverage generated via your Press Loft account.
-This is something we have recently started to do, mostly from European and Australian magazines.
-We are currently confirming about 5,000 pieces of coverage a month for our clients around the world.
+We are currently confirming about 4,000 pieces of coverage a month for our clients around the world.

 You can have a look at some of the coverage we have confirmed in the past: https://www.pressloft.com/app/press